 To schedule an inspection or to pick up an application, call the office of the Building Inspector at (919) 563-9990.
 Inspections must be requested the day before between 8:00 a.m. and 4:00 p.m.
 The permit number will be required to schedule the inspection.
 The inspectors are usually available between 8 a.m. and 9 a.m., and between 4:30 p.m. and 5:00 p.m. for any questions.
 Inspections are made in the morning and afternoon, but a specific time will not be given.
 If you receive the voicemail system, please leave a message indicating the job name, the address of the job, and the type of inspection.

 For residential permits, a plot plan at a readable scale on letter or legal sized paper (if needed) is required, and a building permit application must be filled out and submitted to our office.
 The application will require contractors’ names, addresses, and state license numbers.
-It is recommended that a drawing or sketch be submitted with the building permit package.For commercial permits, a completed building permit application package, four sets of complete drawings, one site plan, and a completed Appendix B are required.
+It is recommended that a drawing or sketch be submitted with the building permit package.For commercial permits, a completed building permit application package, two sets of complete drawings, one site plan, and a completed Appendix B are required.

 Any project where the cost of construction exceeds $30,000 dollars.
 Exception: A homeowner who lives in the home and plans to live there for 12 months may do his own work without a license.
 A Home Owner Exemption Affidavit is required with the permit.
 Permit and inspections are still required to determine that the work is in compliance with state and local codes.